Cocoa Butter Benefits for Skin Care

 Cocoa Butter is a pale yellow, solid fat that is extracted from cacao beans when making cocoa powder.
 It is solid at room temperature and has to be melted before it can be used in creams and lotions.
 It has a smooth, creamy texture and a mild chocolate aroma.

-The cacao beans are fermented and then dried.
+The cocoa beans are fermented and then dried.
 This develops the flavour, and then they are roasted to intensify that flavour and aroma even more.
 The beans are then ground into a paste and pressed.
 This separates out the cocoa solids and allows the liquid butter to be collected underneath the press.
 It is then gently refined to remove any impurities and extend its shelf-life.

 This is exactly the same product that is used in high-end chocolate production, but with the addition of cocoa powder.